Red Meat (comic strip): Publication

+On 4 June 2024, Max Cannon announced that he would be resuming publishing new strips as of July, following a "much-needed year off from the Red Meat strip after 33 years of producing a weekly comic."
+As of July 2025, no new comics have been published.

 Red Meat has been published in several other languages, including French, Italian, Spanish, Danish, and Finnish.
 Localisers have changed some details, such as the Finnish translation making Milkman Dan into a mailman.

 In 2009, Max Cannon urged his readers to contact the editors of their local alternative weekly papers in an effort to save the comics printed within.
 In a move applauded by Tom Tomorrow, of the weekly strip This Modern World, Red Meat returned to the pages of OC Weekly in 2012 after having been dropped in 2009.

 At least three collections of the strips have been released: